aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/day2_operations.rst

 Step #3: Group Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Now we’re really going to mix it up a bit.
-In previous labs, we used ``vars:`` and only actioned against a single host.
-This time around, we’re going to be using what are called group variables.
+Now we’re going to mix it up a bit.
+We used ``vars:`` in previous labs and only acted against a single host.
+This time around, we will be using what is called group variables.
 Group variables are used for groups of hosts and not individuals.

 Remember how in the hosts file above we started with ``[leafs]``?
 If we